 Date nights were definitely a little easier when we lived near family.
 Though they aren’t as frequent as they were prior to us moving, whenever we are able to sneak in a date, we love taking strolls at the Towne Lake Boardwalk while enjoying views of the lake.
 I grew up near the beaches/ocean, being near water is one thing I do miss – luckily the Towne Lake Boardwalk has a nice view of a lake!

 Aside from that – we are foodies and really love venturing into Houston to check out the food scene while grabbing drinks.
-Our favorite place when we want a fun yet special night is Kata Robata.
+Our favorite local spot and our go to is Edojin, the sushi is incredible and it’s BYOB so we bring our favorite wine and enjoy an amazing dinner!
+When we want a fun yet special night we venture a little further to Kata Robata.
 Postino is a recent favorite and a good one when we feel a little more laid back but still want a knock-out meal.
-We are still exploring a lot and can’t wait to find more amazing date night places closer to the Cypress area.
+We are still exploring a lot and can’t wait to find even more amazing date night places closer to the NW Houston and Cypress area.

 Are you involved in a business venture, a local organization, a creative endeavor, or in the corporate world?
 Please share!

 I’m the founder of Cypress Moms Network.
-Cypress Moms Network was founded to be the go-to resource for everything in and around Cypress – including Cypress, Copperfield, Jersey Village, and Tomball!
+Cypress Moms Network was founded to be the go-to resource for everything in and around the Cypress area – the network is comprised of Cypress, North West Houston, Copperfield, Jersey Village, and Tomball!
 Cypress Moms Network was founded with the very simple goal of giving moms the gift of time by providing a comprehensive collection of local events and resources, building our community, and creating an inspiring and encouraging place for all Moms.
 I’m excited to connect the Cypress Community with our local resources and events going on in our area.
 I’ve been running our social media sites since late-July while working on production for the website.
 The Cypress Area Moms website includes a calendar of events, a resource guide, and general information to help local families including many other topics highlighting the joyous chaos that comes along with being a mom.
 The community has been very supportive so far and I’m very excited for what the future holds!

 Before moving to Houston, I was working full-time in a Finance role.
-Since graduating from Pace University with a major in Finance, I have worked in Finance roles at companies such as Jetblue, The Economist, and most recently a leader in the aviation field.
+I have worked in Finance roles ever since graduating from Pace University at companies such as Jetblue, The Economist, and most recently a leader in the aviation field.
 When we moved, I was able to stay on with my company but was able to change my role to part-time (working remotely) so that I could help my family with the transition.
 It’s been the best decision I’ve ever made, it’s really helped our family so much.
 I am really loving spending the extra time with our children and exploring our new city, it’s been an incredible blessing to be able to do that!
 The Northwest Houston and Cypress areas are very family friendly and there is always so much to do with the kids.
 Each area of Houston is different and it is great to explore and learn something new each week.